ucsb-cs8-w18-wang/ucsb-cs8-w18-wang.github.io/_lab/lab01.md

 * Testing those functions interactively at the Python prompt
 * Creating a file of automatic test cases for those functions
 * Running those test cases
-* Submitting your functions and test cases to submit.cs for grading
+* Submitting your functions and test cases to Gradescope for grading

 # Step 0: Install pytest for your account (or on your machine)